 Don’t bake your SSD in your kitchen oven.
 Get a secondhand toaster oven at a thrift store and use that, and don’t ever use the oven for food preparation again.
 Reflowing solder can release chemicals and heavy metals into the air.
 You don’t want them landing on the walls of your oven, then getting re-released and deposited on your food.

 It won’t kill you right away, but the effects are cumulative.
-I have an old toaster oven I only use for things like solder reflowing and baking paint.
+I have an old toaster oven I only use for hobby use, like solder reflowing and baking paint.

 I also recommend taking your toaster oven outdoors or at least into the garage, with the garage door open, when you do this.
 You don’t want to be breathing the fumes.